XiaoYee/Awesome_Efficient_LRM_Reasoning/README.md

 #### Efficient Multimodal Reasoning and Video Reasoning

+- [Can Atomic Step Decomposition Enhance the Self-structured Reasoning of Multimodal Large Models?]
+- [Skywork R1V: Pioneering Multimodal Reasoning with Chain-of-Thought]
+- [Efficient Reasoning with Hidden Thinking]

 #### Efficient Test-time Scaling and Infinity Thinking

+- [Efficient Test-Time Scaling via Self-Calibration]
+- [Dynamic self-consistency: Leveraging reasoning paths for efficient llm sampling]

 #### Efficient and Trustworthy Reasoning

+- [Deliberative alignment: Reasoning enables safer language models]
+- [X-Boundary: Establishing Exact Safety Boundary to Shield LLMs from Multi-Turn Jailbreaks without Compromising Usability]

 #### Building Efficient Reasoning Applications

+- [Chain-of-Retrieval Augmented Generation]
+- [The Danger of Overthinking: Examining the Reasoning-Action Dilemma in Agentic Tasks]

 #### Evaluation and Benchmark

+- [Do NOT Think That Much for 2+3=?
+On the Overthinking of o1-Like LLMs]
+- [DNA Bench: When Silence is Smarter -- Benchmarking Over-Reasoning in Reasoning LLMs]

 ---
 ## 🎉 Contribution